 Retailers and consumers of vaporization products and consumption accessories have historically purchased certain amounts of these products directly from suppliers.
 Recently, direct to consumer sales of vaporization products and consumption accessories have accelerated, consistent with broader sales trends.
-If our customers were to increase their purchases of products directly from suppliers, or if suppliers further increase their efforts to sell such products directly to consumers or retailers, we could experience a significant decrease in our business, results of operations and financial condition.
-These, or other developments that remove us from, or limit our role in, the distribution chain, may harm our competitive position in the marketplace and reduce our sales and earnings and adversely affect our business.
+If our customers were to increase their purchases of products directly from suppliers, or if suppliers further increase their efforts to sell such products directly to consumers or retailers, we could experience a significant decrease in our business, results of operations and earnings and adversely affect our business.